Terminating employees is probably one of the hardest things you’ll ever have to do as a business owner. It’s also one of the most litigious.

 It aims to provide employees and management with an understanding of the procedures that may be followed in certain circumstances.

-These termination letters can be used to notify your employee about the termination of the employee’s employment due to due to poor performance or misconduct.
+These termination letter can be used to notify your employee about the termination of the employee’s employment due to due to poor performance or misconduct.
 You must follow all steps to lawfully terminate an employee, in line with the Fair Work Act.

 The template outlines the important information regarding why the employment has been terminated, notice periods, accrued entitlements and final pay.